List of Scrubs characters: Mike Davis

 Mike Davis, played by Michael McDonald, is another frequent patient at Sacred Heart.
 He is from Darien and shares a dislike of "touchy, feely culture" with Elliot.
 His blunt manner often lands him in the hospital, with injuries caused by his mother (who pushed him down the stairs for saying she was fat and boring), his father, a woman he told she "smells like wet ass" and in one episode he has a broken penis.
 He reappears in J.D.'s farewall fantasy having broken his penis again, but says "this time it was fun."
 McDonald also directed five episodes.

+Maintenance Guy

+Maintenance Guy, played by Darcy Michael is the friendly new custodian at Sacred Heart in season 10.
+He gets along with J.D. until his father, revealed to be the original Janitor, accuses J.D. of thinking he got his job due to nepotism.

+Wes

+Wes, played by Andy Ridings, is a pilot who Elliot starts dating season in 10 following her divorce from J.D..